Due to the current lockdown, excerpts from this year’s Music For Midsummer Tour will be live-streamed:

-Music for Midsummer 2020 builds on the success of last year’s tour.
+Music for Midsummer 2021 will build on the success of the 2019 tour.

-The 2020 concerts begin in St Magnus Cathedral, Kirkwall, Orkney and finish by the Sussex downs at Brighton Open Air Theatre and Clayton village church.
+The concerts are due to begin in St Magnus Cathedral, Kirkwall, Orkney and finish by the Sussex downs at Brighton Open Air Theatre and Clayton village church.

-Performing in a mixture of venues in beautiful settings Richard will play music from his new album Weald Barrows.
+Performing in a mixture of venues in beautiful settings Richard will play music from his new album Rewilding.

-For this tour Richard will cycle between all concerts carrying his guitar and ukulele a journey of some 860 miles.
+For the tour Richard will cycle between all concerts carrying his guitar and ukulele a journey of some 860 miles.

-Music for Midsummer 2020 is just the beginning of an even longer musical pilgrimage for Richard.
+Music for Midsummer 2021 will be just the beginning of an even longer musical pilgrimage for Richard.

-After completing the ride from Orkney to Sussex Richard will continue his journey in September all the way down to Santiago de Compostela performing concerts along the way.
+After completing the ride from Orkney to Sussex Richard expects to continue his journey in September 2021 all the way down to Santiago de Compostela performing concerts along the way.

 This will be Richard’s fourth and longest Cycling Music adventure.
 The first was in 2014, a 1,500 mile UK concert tour undertaken as an eco statement in response to the traditionally large carbon footprint generated by a touring musician.

 A Just Giving campaign to raise money for UNICEF will run alongside the tour.
 Richard will cycle carrying both a European and an Extinction Rebellion flag.